-I particularly like that Norton’s scan times improve even more with its Insight feature.
-This learns which files are secure and excludes them from future scans.
-Norton reduces scan time by 75% with this feature.
-Bitdefender employs a similar technique to reduce its scan times, but it’s not as effective.
+I particularly like that Norton’s scan times improve even more with its “Insight” feature.
+This feature learns which files are secure and excludes them from future scans, allowing Norton to reduce scan time by 75%.
+Bitdefender employs a similar technique to reduce its scan times, but it’s not as effective as Norton’s.

-Another stark difference between the 2 antiviruses is the number of false positives they produce during scans.
+I also compared how many legitimate files both wrongly flagged during scans.
 Some antiviruses can be overly aggressive and mark safe files as malicious, so you have to spend time manually recovering them.
-Norton didn’t have a single false positive in tests.
-Bitdefender had 7 false positives, and I found it inconvenient to go through the quarantine folder and restore them.
+I was impressed to find that Norton didn’t have a single false positive in tests.
+In contrast, Bitdefender had 7 false positives, and I found it inconvenient to go through the quarantine folder and restore them.

 I did like that Bitdefender has more scan types, including a Rescue Environment Scan that reboots your device in safe mode to detect the toughest threats.
 Norton has a similar Power Eraser feature, but it’s only available for Windows devices.

 Both antiviruses caused minimal CPU spikes.
 Both Bitdefender and Norton bumped my CPU usage up from 4% to 9%, which wasn’t enough to cause a noticeable difference in performance.